1. The file's EXIF Capture Date is in the future

 3. The database is corrupt

 It is possible that the timestamps of the source file and preview are not saved properly in the cocatalogdb (the catalog database) or cosessiondb (session database).
-You can resolve this by using File > Verify Catalog or Session in the main menu.
+You can resolve this by using File -> Verify Catalog or Session in the main menu.
 Choose the Catalog or Session for repair, then choose Verify.
-If need, the Repair button will become available after a Verify.
+If needed, the Repair button will become available after a Verify.
 Repeat Verify, then Repair until Verify returns a good status.